Diabetes is a modern epidemic affecting around 25% of the population over 25.

 If the problem is insulin resistance (caused by too much insulin), then the logical answer is to reduce insulin levels (not increase them) and reduce glucose levels in the bloodstream.

-Our Diabetes Prevention Program utilises acupuncture, Chinese herbs and aims to help:
+Our Diabetes Management Program utilises acupuncture, Chinese herbs and diet and aims to:

 reduce blood glucose levels;